rankoo12/hate-speech-reddit/docs/plan.md

 Store partial data if available.

+Explanation can mention incomplete content where relevant.

 4.4 Non-English Posts

 Use langdetect to detect language.

+The risk scoring is tuned for English text; for non-English posts, the model still produces a score but with lower confidence.

-Explanation should note reduced accuracy.
+Explanation should note the detected language and reduced accuracy.

 5. Daily Monitoring Design (Concept)